 - The lands must develop comprehensively, considering the best future development scenario for the easterly adjacent properties along Kipling Avenue and the westerly industrial properties along the river corridor, providing opportunities for increased north/south and east/west pedestrian circulation, and connections to Kipling Avenue, Woodbridge Avenue and the river valley. - The permitted residential uses for these lands, with the exception of the contributing heritage industrial building, include block townhouses, stacked townhouses, street townhouses, and semi-detached dwellings, with a maximum FSI of 0.70. - The development of these lands must be respectful of the contributing heritage industrial building at the end of Burton's Lane, as identified in Schedule E. The recommended use for the heritage building include small scale, grade related neighbourhood amenity uses, such as daycare, service commercial, or art studios. - The development of these lands must allow for a public pedestrian connection that is visually and physically accessible from Woodbridge Avenue and the Rainbow Creek Neighbourhood South, to Parkside Drive and the Rainbow Creek Neighbourhood North.
-The pedestrian connection should take the form of a generous landscaped promenade between the townhouse developments, as a shared neighbourhood amenity and public "greenway".
+The pedestrian connection should take the form of a generous landscaped promenade between the townhouse developments, as a

+- shared neighbourhood amenity and public "greenway".
 Any proposed townhouse development must front the promenade. - The central promenade, where it is located between residential development, should include a continuous minimum 1.5 m sidewalk and landscaped area which together should form the minimum 8m promenade. - The minimum 1.5 metre sidewalk must be constructed within the first phase of the Low Density Residential Neighbourhood development. - The promenade and heritage building should remain clearly visible from Woodbridge Avenue, and a historic recognition of the heritage building's significance and the old C.P.
-Rail line should be considered as part of the promenade open space fronting Woodbridge.
+Rail line should be considered as part of the promenade open space fronting Woodbridge. - Vehicular access to the residential units must be located at the rear, through a rear lane access.